 About

-Ashton grew up in “Chemical Valley” West Virginia, sharing water, ground, and sky with legions of forever chemicals spewing out of nearby plastic plants and mountain-top coal mines.
-Today, he is a resident artist at Angels Gate Cultural Center in San Pedro, CA, where he maintains a living colony of polystyrene-metabolizing mealworm/beetles and a plastic-fertilized garden as trans ecological praxis.
-When he is not (un)making with, writing about, and caring for these shapeshifting creatures, he teaches about care, posthuman praxis, and creative action at Otis College of Art and Design, performs with the Pure Filth Society, and curates at Monte Vista Projects.
+Ashton grew up in “Chemical Valley” West Virginia, sharing water, ground, and sky with legions of forever chemicals spewing from nearby plastic plants and coal mines.
+Today, he is a resident artist at Angels Gate Cultural Center, where he cares for a colony of polystyrene-metabolizing mealworm/beetles and a plastic-fertilized garden as trans ecological praxis.
+When he is not (un)making with these shapeshifting creatures, he teaches about trauma-informed care, posthuman praxis, and creative action at Otis College of Art and Design.

-Ashton holds an MFA in Studio Art from the Maryland Institute College of Art; a JD from the George Washington University Law School; and a BA in Anthropology from the University of Maryland.
+He holds an MFA from the Maryland Institute College of Art; a JD from the George Washington University Law School; and a BA in Anthropology from the University of Maryland.
 His creative and critical writing have been published by Trans Studies Quarterly; Antennae - The Journal of Nature in Visual Culture; Contemporary Art Review Los Angeles; and Cambridge University Press.

 Subscribe